 .
 Together, the subsidiaries do business as CareFirst BlueCross BlueShield and offer Blue-branded HMO and PPO plans, as well as consumer-driven coverage, to individuals and employers throughout their service areas.
 Non-Blue subsidiaries and affiliates provide third-party benefits administration and claims processing services.

+The company offers a broad portfolio of health insurance products and administrative services.
 In addition to traditional and consumer-driven (high deductible, low premium) plans, CareFirst also provides some Medicare and Medicaid options, and it serves some 580,000 members in the Federal Employees Health Program.

 In addition to CareFirst of Maryland and Group Hospitalization and Medical Services, the company offers HMO products through its for-profit CareFirst BlueChoice subsidiary.
 The company's National Capital Administrative Services (NCAS) unit offers third-party administration of corporate benefits packages, while the CASCI division provides claims processing services for the Federal Employee Plan.